DVA Legislation

 Do I still need medical evidence for a presumptive liability claim?

 Yes.
 You still need a diagnosis and clinical evidence confirming you have the condition.
 Presumptive liability removes the need to prove the condition is connected to your service, not the need to prove the condition exists.
+A GP letter, specialist report, audiogram, or other clinical evidence is still required.

 Does presumptive liability apply to claims lodged before 1 July 2026?